 The Consortium of College Testing Centers (CCTC) is a free referral service provided by the NCTA to facilitate distance learning.
 The purpose of the CCTC is to make test administration services available to students at locations close to where they live or work.

-Supervisors or human resource representatives: Students may ask their supervisor or human resource representative to serve as a proctor.
+Supervisors or human resource representatives: Students may ask their supervisor or human resource representative at their place of employment to serve as a proctor as long as the individual is not their immediate supervisor or responsible for managing their day-to-day activities.
 In this case, students may have to schedule their exam during work hours and should first discuss this with their supervisor.

 Other: Students may ask a minister, rabbi, law enforcement officer, teacher, principal or other educational administrator to serve as a proctor.

-Unacceptable proctors: Family members, friends, current American Sentinel students or anyone with a personal connection to the student are not allowed to serve as proctors.
+Unacceptable proctors: Family members, friends, current American Sentinel students, the student’s immediate supervisor, or anyone with a personal connection to the student are not allowed to serve as proctors.

 Once approved a student may continue to use the same proctor throughout his/her time at American Sentinel.
 New proctors must be approved in the following situations: